 And here at Weglot, we have to admit we’re big automated translation advocates.
 Historically, automated translation has gotten a bad rap in terms of translation quality and accuracy.
 However, thanks to emerging technologies, the rise of AI and other significant developments in the tech sphere, the last 5 years has seen a huge rise in the reliability of automatic translation solutions.
 Automatic translation has been shown to be increasingly accurate year upon year.

-Nowadays, automated translation is the way to go for website owners looking to go multilingual thanks to the high quality translations and its association with cost efficiencies, allowing businesses to keep up with their growth plans and international ambition without exceeding their budgets.
+Nowadays, automated translation is the way to go for website owners looking to go multilingual thanks to the high-quality translations and their association with cost efficiencies, allowing businesses to keep up with their growth plans and international ambition without exceeding their budgets.

-However, not all automated solutions are the same, and it’s important to be weary of free solutions which may not draw upon the best machine translation solutions available on the market.
+However, not all automated solutions are the same, and it’s important to be wary of free solutions that may not draw upon the best machine translation solutions available on the market.
 Many businesses make the mistake of opting for a Google Translate button on their site but this isn’t advisable given that you’ll have no control over the translated content that’s published.
-In addition to this, Google have recently begun charging for this widget, meaning you’re not only paying for this service, but also, the installation process is more complicated.
+In addition to this, Google has recently begun charging for this widget, meaning you’re not only paying for this service but also, the installation process is more complicated.